 - Lack of repentance for wrongdoing

-These signs also cannot be explained by another disorder or developmental issues.
-It also has to create significant impairment in daily living including their relationships.
+These signs also cannot be explained by another disorder or developmental issue.
+They also have to create significant impairment in an individual’s daily living, including their relationships, in order to technically classify as APD.
 Evidence of conduct disorder similar to the symptoms listed can be traced back to their life before the age of 15.
-When 3 more of the criteria are present, someone can be diagnosed with Antisocial Personality Disorder.
+When 3 more of the criteria are present, someone can be diagnosed with antisocial personality disorder.

 APD is considered possibly one of the most difficult personality disorders to treat.
 One of the biggest issues is that someone with APD will typically have a difficult time seeing or admitting they even need help.
 The unfortunate reality is that many with APD end up in the justice system due to breaking the law.